cedardevs/onestop/docs/metadata-manager/v3/upstream-kafka-connect.md

 - ConsumeKafka_1_0 & PublishKafka_1_0 using the 1.0 client
 - ConsumeKafka_2_0 & PublishKafka_2_0 using the 2.0 client

-Kafka does not necessarily provide backward compatibility between versions, use kafka processors that is compatible with the OneStop kafka broker version.
+Kafka does not necessarily provide backward compatibility between versions, so use kafka processors that is compatible with the OneStop kafka broker version.
 See [Apache NiFi website](https://nifi.apache.org/) page for details.

 #### Nifi as a Producer